Efficient Algorithms for A Class of Stochastic Hidden Convex Optimization and Its Applications in Network Revenue Management: Applications

+} { In this subsection, we discuss the global convergence of the proposed algorithms in NRM applications and discuss what happens if there lacks Assumption \ref{assumption:general_2}. } The next lemma specifies the conditions needed for $\phi(x,\xi)=x\wedge \xi$ to ensure the assumptions needed for global convergence.
+We defer the proof to Appendix \ref{proof_of_verify_x_wedge_xi}. { We also specify conditions needed for the other three $\phi$ functions to ensure Assumption \ref{assumption:general_2} in Appendix \ref{appendix:verify_all_phi}.
+A summary of the conditions is in Table \ref{tab:phi_assumption}.}

-\begin{corollary} Suppose that all conditions in Lemma \ref{lemma:verify_x_wedge_xi} hold, for the all-show-up case in NRM, i.e., $Z(x\wedge\xi) = x\wedge\xi$, the sample and gradient complexities of MSG are $\tilde \cO(\eps^{-2})$; the sample and gradient complexities of RSG are $\cO(\eps^{-4})$. \end{corollary} Note that in the NRM applications, obtaining the gradient of $f$ requires solving a linear program.
-Corollary \ref{cor:complexity_of_MSG_narrow} implies that for solving air-cargo NRM \eqref{eqn:ari_cargo_two_dim} under the all-show-up case, MSG requires solving $\tilde\cO(\eps^{-2})$ number of LPs while RSG needs to solve $\cO(\eps^{-4})$ number of LPs to achieve an $\eps$-optimal solution.
+\begin{lemma} For $\phi(x,\xi) = x\wedge\xi$ with component-wise independent random vector $\xi$, if the CDF of $\xi_i$, $H_i(x_i)$, is $S_g$-Lipschitz continuous and $1-H(\bar X_i) = \PP(\xi_i\geq \bar X_i)\geq \mu_g$ for any $i\in [d]$, then all needed assumptions on $\phi$ and $\PP(\xi)$ to ensure global convergence of RSG and MSG hold. \end{lemma} Note that the convexity of the objective function and the gradient calculation follow a similar derivation in \cite{karaesmen2004overbooking} and are reproduced in Appendix \ref{sec:appendix_NRM_alg} for completeness.
+Specifically, in the all-show-up case (there does not exist cancellations and no-shows) in NRM problems, the function $f$ in \eqref{eqn:ari_cargo_two_dim} is concave as NRM is a maximization problem.
+On the other hand, obtaining the gradient of $f$ requires solving a linear program (LP).
+Under the condition specified in in Lemma \ref{lemma:verify_x_wedge_xi}, Theorems \ref{thm:RSG} and \ref{thm:msg} imply that for solving air-cargo NRM \eqref{eqn:ari_cargo_two_dim} under the all-show-up case, MSG requires solving $\tilde\cO(\eps^{-2})$ number of LPs while RSG needs to solve $\cO(\eps^{-4})$ number of LPs to achieve an $\eps$-optimal solution.

-{ We show in the following section that the proposed algorithms perform well even if some of the assumptions are not satisfied.
-In what follows, we discuss these assumptions in NRM applications.}

-First, model (\ref{eqn:ari_cargo_two_dim}) only requires $x\geq0$ while the optimization model (\ref{eqn:trans-model-2-extension}) requires compact domain.
-We would like to point out that one can define a very large (redundant) upper bound $\bar X$ and adopt the compact constraint $0\leq x\leq \bar{X}$ in algorithms.
-The upper bound can even be chosen such that the optimal booking limit is not excluded while the largest demand is excluded from the constraint.
-A similar argument also appears in \cite{karaesmen2004overbooking}.
-And our computational experiments in Section \ref{sec:numerics} give a concrete example with $\bar X=100$, $\mathrm{ess}\sup \tilde{D}=240$ and the optimal booking limit $x^*<20$.

-Second, to guarantee smoothness of the transformation function $g$, Lemma \ref{lemma:verify_x_wedge_xi} assumes that $\xi_i$ has Lipschitz continuous CDF for all $i\in[d]$, which implies that $\xi$ is a continuous random vector.
-For discrete random vectors, Assumption \ref{assumption:general}(e) does not hold.
-However, as we show later in our computational experiments, Assumption \ref{assumption:general}(e) is not essential for the practical performance of RSG or MSG.